dmmlynarczyk/learn/azure/video-notes/deploy-and-manage-azure-compute-resources.md

 Bicep has an extension in VSCode found [here.](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-bicep)  This allows you to edit bicep files with intellisense and other useful features in VSCode.

+## Azure App Services

+**Azure App Service**: is a Platform-as-a-Service (PaaS) offering that lets you deploy and host web applications, APIs, and mobile backends without managing the underlying servers or infrastructure.
+You just upload your code (in languages like .NET, Java, Python, Node.js, PHP) and Azure handles the scaling, patching, and maintenance automatically.

+**Zone Redundancy**: an App Service can be deployed as a zone redundant service in the regions that support it.
+This is a deployment time only decision.  *You cannot make an App Service plan zone redundant after it has been deployed.*  You must have a premium pricing plan selected in order to be able to utilize zone redundancy.

+### Deployment

+**Continuous Deployment**: can be setup to easily deploy code from your GitHub repository via GitHub Actions.

+**GitHub Settings**: can be setup to push content to your app whenever there are code changes made to your repository.
+This is a type of CI/CD in Azure.
+Other options for CI/CD are:
+- Bitbucket
+- Local Git
+- Azure Repos

+### Web App Settings

+**Application Settings**: allow you to separate out the dynamic variables of an application from the code.
+You don't want important settings buried in the code.
+Found in the **Environment variables** blade.

+### Scaling

+Just like VMSS you have the ability to scale up/down, and in/out.

+For in/out scaling you also have the option to either scale automatically or manually.
+You can turn *Session Affinity* on to ensure an end user always gets the same web app server.